SWE443-TeamRed/open-bank/kanban/InProcess/Create_Account_Class.md

   Create an Account class for the open-bank.
 The Account class should hold information related to the owner of the account as well as be able to interact with the money stored in the account.
-The Account class should contain a username, password, owner's name, owner's e-mail, owner's phone number, an unique ID, and account balance.
+The Account class should contain an unique ID, account balance, type of account, and be associated with the User class, which contains information about the owner.
 The Account class should contain getter/setters for each attribute and an appropriate constructor.
 Finally, the Account class should contain methods for  depositing money, withdrawing money, transfering money between accounts, and seeding accounts.

   Test any and all methods created to ensure they work as intended.